 ETJ is very sensitive to research misconduct and uses all means available to prevent publishing miscounted research.
-Though there is no standard definition of research misconduct, the Council of Editors defines research misconduct broadly in three categories of action and conducts.
-ETJ uses this definition of the misconduct in its dealing with the issue and follows strictly the COPE charts in dealing with research misconduct.
-In addition, for each component of the research misconduct, ETJ has many assurance policies as follows
+The Council of Editors defines research misconduct broadly in three categories of action and conducts.
+ETJ uses this definition of misconduct in dealing with the issue and strictly follows the COPE charts in dealing with research misconduct.
+In addition, for each component of the research misconduct, ETJ has many assurance policies as follows:

 - Mistreatment of research subjects